-Alleged misconduct: NBA to investigate suspended UNICAL Prof, Adamawa REC, others – The Sun Nigeria
+Alleged misconduct: NBA to investigate suspended Unical Prof, Adamawa REC, others – The Sun Nigeria

 “You may also be aware of the recent media report of the attempted bribe of Justice Flora Azinge of the National Assembly and State House of Assembly Election Petition Tribunal sitting in Kano.

-“The NBA has, by a latter dated 16th August 2023, formally requested his lordship to avail the NBA of further details in this regard to enable investigation into this allegation.
+“The NBA has, by a letter dated 16th August, 2023, formally requested his lordship to avail the NBA of further details in this regard to enable investigation into this allegation.

-“In a similar vein, the national officers also deliberated at their earlier monthly meeting over the unbecoming conduct of some members of the legal profession.
+“In a similar vein, the national officers also deliberated at their earlier monthly meeting on the unbecoming conduct of some members of the legal profession.

 “Following the resolutions of the national officers, the NBA has filed petitions at the Legal Practitioners Disciplinary Committee (LPDC) against Mr. Hudu Yunusa-Ari, the suspended Adamawa State Resident Electoral Commissioner of the Independent National Electoral Commission (INEC) and Ifunanya Excel Grant, a young lawyer of Aba branch wildly known as ‘the baddest lawyer’ on social media.